ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 (FIFO) buffer completely fills, and packet losses then occur.
 Every connection passing through that bottleneck experiences increased latency due to the high buffer occupancy.
-This adds unwanted latency that negatively impacts highly interactive applications like videoconferencing or games, but it also affects routine web browsing and video playing.
+This adds unwanted latency that negatively impacts highly interactive applications such as videoconferencing or games, but it also affects routine web browsing and video playing.

-This problem has been widely discussed since 2011 {{Bufferbloat}} but was not discussed in the Congestion Control Principles published in September 2002 {{!RFC2914}}.
+This problem has been widely discussed since 2011 {{Bufferbloat}}, but was not discussed in the Congestion Control Principles published in September 2002 {{!RFC2914}}.
 The Reno and Cubic congestion control algorithms do not address it, but a new congestion control algorithm